 Before joining Clintons in 1999, he practised for approximately 20 years first as a barrister in England and then as an attorney in Los Angeles.

 Recognised as a leading practitioner in Digital Media and technology-related matters.

 Works on a wide range of commercial and media matters and IT projects and regularly deals with IP issues including copyright, trademarks and brand protection, rights licensing, data protection and information security.

-Clients include IT companies, digital content retailers and aggregators, music and entertainment companies, advertising agencies, artists, managers, producers and film-makers.
+Clients include IT companies, digital content retailers and aggregators, music and entertainment companies, franchisors, advertising agencies, artists, managers, producers and film-makers.

 Extensive practical experience in media and technology, having spent 15 years as a music producer and engineer and amassing a large discography.